 |Position||Attacking Skills Coach|

-Since enjoying a glittering career and winning 75 caps for England, together with one for the British & Irish Lions, Mike Catt OBE made a striking contribution as the London Irish Attack Coach.
-It led to his role as England backs coach for last summer’s tour of South Africa, followed by his appointment on September 8 as attacking skills coach for England’s elite players.
+After enjoying a glittering career and winning 75 caps for England, together with one for the British & Irish Lions, Mike Catt OBE made a striking contribution as the London Irish Attack Coach.
+This led to his role as England Backs Coach for the 2012 tour of South Africa, followed by his appointment on September 8 that year as attacking skills coach for England's Elite players.

 His primary role for London Irish had changed from player to coach in July 2007 when he took on responsibility for the club’s backs and after being named as attack coach a year later, he helped them to the Premiership final in May 2009.